openfisca/openfisca-doc/key-concepts.md

 A test case describes persons and entities with their input variables whereas data contains potentially a huge quantity of persons and entities.

-Test cases can be expressed in Python or in JSON when using the web API (see specific sections of the documentation).
+Test cases can be expressed in Python or in JSON when using the Web API (see specific sections of the documentation).

 Here is a test case sample in JSON for a single person with 3 children: